“Ci” vs “ce”

 2. Hai il tavolo per la cucina?
 Sì, ___ l’ho, è in soggiorno vicino al divano.

-Do you have the kitchen table?
-Yes, ___ I have it — it's in the living room next to the sofa.)
+Do you have the table for the kitchen?
+Yes, ___ I have it, it is in the living room near the sofa.

 3. In salotto ___ sono il divano e una grande lampada sopra il tappeto.

-In the living room ___ a sofa and a large lamp above the rug.)
+In the living room ___ are the sofa and a large lamp above the carpet.

 4. Hai il letto nuovo per la camera da letto?
 No, non ___ l’ho ancora.

 Do you have the new bed for the bedroom?
-No, I don't ___ have it yet.)
+No, I still don't ___ have it.

 Exercise 2: Rewrite the phrases